-The spreadsheet version of the assessment can be downloaded here.
-This (as well as the core competencies assessment) are also hosted on line, where additional tools for data collection, analysis, comparison, and trending can be used to good effect.Download SAFe Business Agility Self-Assessment
+Note: The spreadsheet version of the assessment can be downloaded here.
+This (as well as the core competencies assessment) are also available as online assessments for SAFe community members, where additional tools for data collection, analysis, comparison, and trending can be used to good effect.Download SAFe Business Agility Self-Assessment

 Running the Business Agility Assessment

 Assessing business agility status is not a trivial feat.
 Opinions abound, the data is lumpy, and the ways of working are evolving at the same time as the assessment is taking place.
 Therefore, simply sending the assessment out to various participants and asking them to fill in the data will probably not provide the right experience or accurate results.
 Instead, we recommend a facilitated session with someone trained in the nuances of SAFe and the assessment process.
 An experienced SAFe Program Consultant is probably a good choice.

 Before attempting the assessment, it is important to ensure that all participants have some basic understanding of SAFe terminology.
 This assessment is typically applied early along the Implementation Roadmap; a time at which a sufficient number of stakeholders are trained in SAFe and the implementation journey is well on the way.